natocesarrego/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/01-creating-form-field-types.markdown

 Implementing the field type in Java is made easier because of `BaseDDMFormFieldType`, an abstract class you can leverage in your code.

-After extending `BaseDDMFormFieldType`, override the `getName` method by specifying the name of your new field type:
+After extending `BaseDDMFormFieldType`, override the `getModuleName` and `getName` methods by specifying the path to the JavaScript file modeling your field and the name of your new field type, respectively:

     public class SliderDDMFormFieldType extends BaseDDMFormFieldType {

+        @Override
+        public String getModuleName() {
+            return "dynamic-data-mapping-type-slider/Slider/Slider.es";
+        }

         @Override
         public String getName() {